 The Viking Quest version 10.0 device connected to a Thermal Sensory Analyzer II 2001 (TSA II), a VSA – 3000 Vibratory Sensory Analyzer (Medoc, Israel), Viking Select version 7.1.1c., and a Nicolet Biomedical device with the Multi-Mode Program (MMP Plus) software were used during the electrophysiological studies.
 The standard electrophysiological examination consisted of sensory and motor conduction velocity tests with the F-wave estimation.
 The tests were performed in the left peroneal and tibial nerves and both sural nerves.
 We assessed distal latency or the shortest latency of F-wave (in milliseconds – ms), potential amplitude (in microvolts – uV for sensory testing, and in millivolts – mV for motor testing), and conduction velocity (in meters per second – m/s).
 A standard distance between electrodes and distal points of stimulations was preserved for all tests.
 We used an antidromic technique for sensory conduction velocity estimations.
 The same conditions were kept during the studies including a room temperature between 21-23 °C and a foot temperature not less than 32 °C[16,17].
 Additionally, a conduction velocity distribution test using the collision technique was performed on the peroneal nerve[18].
 Vibratory, temperature, and warm- and cold-induced pain thresholds were assessed over the S1 dermatome using quantitative sensory testing[18].

-A qualified neurologist obtained the results - if there was an abnormality in any evaluated parameter (latency, amplitude, conduction velocity) in individual nerves in the test, the patient received 1 point.
-The maximum number of points – 4 meant severe polyneuropathy, the others: 0 – normal, 1 – minimal, 2 – mild, 3 – moderate polyneuropathy.
+A qualified neurologist obtained the results, if there was an abnormality in any evaluated parameter (latency, amplitude, conduction velocity) in individual nerves in the test, the patient received 1 point.
+Points 4 meant severe polyneuropathy, 0 normal, 1 minimal, 2 mild, and 3 moderate polyneuropathy.

-The scoring for the detection of neuropathy based on NCS for statistical analysis (dichotomous data) was as follows: (1) No neuropathy – if no disturbances in nerve conduction were found; and (2) Neuropathy – if pathology was found within at least one test.
+The scoring for the detection of neuropathy based on NCS for statistical analysis (dichotomous data) was defined as follows: (1) no neuropathy – if no disturbances in nerve conduction were found; and (2) neuropathy – if pathology was found within at least one test.
 We did not score the severity of neuropathy for statistical analysis.

 Statistical analysis